hsharma2304/SingleScreenAppChallenge_Udacity/README.md

 # SingleScreenAppChallenge_Udacity
-This app is to showcase the contact information of the Travel Guide.
+We help you to showcase the contact information of the Travel Guide and make your journry easy.
+On one click you can call and email to your guide and contact directly.